14. Putting It Together.

 “Does it have a green lid with a hook catch?”

 “You’ve loaded them into my snail pail.
-Dag added the locked lid, he’s clever that way.
-I tote grubs, worms, snails, insects – spiders, especially, are hard to hang on to – all that good stuff, up to my toads, they get a healthy, balanced diet.
+Dag added the locked lid at my direction.
+I tote grubs, worms, snails, insects – spiders, especially, are hard to hang on to – all that good stuff, up to my frogs, they get a healthy, balanced diet.
 I want all my creatures to eat well.”
 She smiles at Reisig.

-The dog mutters, “Toads?
-This piece of fluff keeps toads?”
+The dog mutters, “Frogs?
+This piece of fluff keeps frogs?”

 “She is a naturalist.
 I find it delightful, don’t you?”

-The dog frowns.
+He snorts.
 “Let me get this straight.
-This little chickadee, who keeps toads, presumably caught with her own dainty hands, who also traps grubs, worms and insects, why on earth would she object to picking up rats after all that?”
+This little chickadee, who keeps frogs, presumably caught with her own dainty hands, who also traps grubs, worms and insects, why on earth would she object to picking up rats after all that?”

 “It’s prejudice, that blind prejudice we see all around us.
 Grubs and worms are wholesome improvers of the soil.
-Rats are filthy, nasty, evil, the same crap thrown at cats.
-Ours not to wonder why, ours but to make the best of it.
+Rats are filthy, nasty, evil, the same crap thrown at us cats.
 Reisig, sir, can I persuade you to bestir yourself?
 I have one simple task for you.
 Pick up a scent from the pillowcase.
 I want to know, where did the rats – Dru, doll, how many you figure we had? – where did they slink off to?”

 “I had eight.
 I said to myself, eight is more than enough dammit.
 And there were the five under the bench.
 So we had thirteen – an unlucky number.
 Mama’s big on numerology.”